I just read on Matrixsynth that Keith Barr passed away. He was 61 years old.

 I was lucky enough to enter into an email exchange with Mr. Barr back in late 2008.
 In one of the emails, he gave a detailed description of the development process of the Midiverb:

 After playing with a monster machine I built with a bank of commercial SRAM and a 16 X 16 multiplier chip ($100 !), I found that there didn’t seem to be a secret to reverb, just the need for a few simple operations.
-I put the monster aside, along with my dreams of standing at the side of Lexicon, and returned home to the down and dirty music store… I decided instead of making the world’s coolest reverb, I’d make the world’s cheapest one.
+I put the monster aside, along with my dreams of standing at the side of Lexicon, and returned home to the down and dirty music store… I decided instead of making the world’s coolest reverb; I’d make the world’s cheapest one.
 I never felt comfortable with the swells in the first place.
 The $100 multiplier offended me!
 Although I never really liked beer, I didn’t like Champaign either… As a poor kid, I had learned to make much from sticks and string.

 The DRAM required 2 addressing cycles, ROW and COLUMN, each 7 bits wide.
-I developed a system that fetched 2 bytes from the EEPROM and used the lower 7 bits of each as row and column addresses, after passing them through an 8 bit adder which summed the last values of ROW and COL with the new ones. –This eliminated an address counter, as the code simply expressed the next address relative to the previous address.
-Of course I had to allow for this in the code assembler (written on an 8 bit CPM machine), because the total of all address offsets needed to be just one more than the total address space, so that every time ‘around’ it would appear as though an address counter was actually present!
-As I recall, it was 2×4 Bit adders, 2 octal registers (w/ tri state outputs) and ½ a dual flip flop to store the carry in the math operations.
+I developed a system that fetched 2 bytes from the EEPROM and used the lower 7 bits of each as row and column addresses after passing them through an 8-bit adder which summed the last values of ROW and COL with the new ones. –This eliminated an address counter, as the code simply expressed the next address relative to the previous address.
+Of course, I had to allow for this in the code assembler (written on an 8 bit CPM machine) because the total of all address offsets needed to be just one more than the total address space so that every time ‘around’ it would appear as though an address counter was actually present!
+As I recall, it was 2×4 Bit adders, 2 octal registers (w/ tri-state outputs), and ½ a dual flip flop to store the carry in the math operations.

-Then I had two left over bits to actually control the thing, and I decided to make one to control write operations and the other to control reads, so I had a DRAM write signal immediately!
+Then I had two leftover bits actually to control the thing, and I decided to make one to control write operations and the other to control reads, so I had a DRAM write signal immediately!
 The final control bit was the magic: The write ops were to 1) write the accumulator (16b) to DRAM and add this value times 0.5 to the accumulator, or 2) write the accumulator to DRAM and add this value times -0.5 plus the result of the last read op to the accumulator.
 The read ops were to 1) read DRAM times 0.5 and load to the accumulator or read DRAM times 0.5 and add to the accumulator.
 That was it, just 4 instructions.
-As I recall, the hardware was 2x octal inverting buffers, 2x octal non-inverting buffers, 4x octal registers, 4x 4 bit adders, 4x 4 bit muxes and 4x 4 bit XOR gates to handle any overflow (saturation limiting).
+As I recall, the hardware was 2x octal inverting buffers, 2x octal non-inverting buffers, 4x octal registers, 4x 4-bit adders, 4x 4-bit muxes, and 4x 4 bit XOR gates to handle any overflow (saturation limiting).

 It was a 128 op machine, which required 256 EEPROM accesses per sample cycle, right on the edge of what the EEPROM and adders could handle.

 I wrote the assembler in assembly on the Z80 microcomputer (2 8” floppies, no HD) with a Soroc terminal, a wonderful old combination that had earlier produced commercial drum machine code and stored and edited the drum sounds from analog tapes with a home built ADC/DAC plug-in board.
-Actually that system produced a lot of stuff that never was built…
+Actually, that system produced a lot of stuff that never was built…

 A later version of the engine was produced in a gate array, as I recall it was 2K gates!
-Still later versions of the product allowed the 8051 controller to generate LFOs that would update the code (SRAM replaces EEPROM) on a sample by sample basis to sweep delays, generate chorus and so forth. –Even did 4 point interpolation in the process!
+Still, later versions of the product allowed the 8051 controller to generate LFOs that would update the code (SRAM replaces EEPROM) on a sample-by-sample basis to sweep delays, generate chorus, and so forth. –Even did 4 point interpolation in the process!